 A Rich Tradition!
 Air Force Challenge Coins

 Air Force trainees work hard upon reaching basic training.
 They receive the Airman's coin at the time they complete basic military training.
-Challenge coins are presented to the Airmen during a special coin ceremony which is steeped in tradition.
-The coin is the first and most important coin of an airman's career.
+Challenge coins are presented to the Airmen during a special coin ceremony steeped in tradition.
+The coin is the first and most important coin of an Airman's career.
 It is typically presented by the Wing Commander or Command Chief Master Sergeant.
 Upon receiving the Airman's coin, they lose the trainee title and officially become Airmen of the United States Air Force.
+(It's worth noting here that "Airman" is the official rank for both men and women.)

 As we mentioned earlier, challenge coins have a storied past in the military.
-While they date back to ancient Roman times, modern challenge coins were initially made famous during World War I. There are several versions, but the most widely accepted is about a lieutenant who had custom medallions created for his squadron.
-These bronze tokens were presented to each member of the squadron.
+While they date back to ancient Roman times, modern challenge coins were initially made famous during World War I. There are several versions, but the most widely accepted is about a lieutenant in the Army Air Corps who had custom medallions created for his squadron.
+He presented the bronze tokens to each member of the squadron.
 One of the pilots was captured by German soldiers after his damaged plane landed behind enemy lines.
 After eventually escaping from his German captors, the soldier was picked up by a French patrol.
-The French soldiers believed him to be a spy, and he was ordered to be executed.
-However, a French soldier recognized his squadron medallion, and he was eventually returned to American forces.
+The French soldiers believed him to be a spy, and he was to be executed.
+However, a French soldier recognized his squadron medallion, and he was safely returned to American forces.
 The concept of challenge coins quickly grew across all branches of the military, ultimately paving the way for the Airman's coin.

 Once Airmen receive a challenge coin, they are to keep the coin with them at all times.
 They never know when a challenge might arise.
-The "challenge" is actually a coin check, and anyone can request all other members to produce their coins.
+The "challenge," or coin check, arises when anyone requests all other members present to produce their coins.
 For members who cannot immediately show their coin, they are to buy the challenger a drink.
 While the losing task can be anything, it commonly means buying drinks for the other members.
 However, if everyone has their coin, the one who initiated the challenge has to buy a round of drinks.

-Aside from the Airman's coin, Airmen will often receive other coins throughout their careers.
-These coins include those presented to them by a first sergeant or by the president for any service deemed to be of merit.
+Aside from the Airman's coin, Airmen often receive other coins throughout their careers.
+These coins include those presented to them for any service deemed to be of merit.
 A collection of challenge coins often tells the story of an Airman's entire career and even can be passed down through generations.

 As with many traditions, the Airman's coin comes with a list of rules that must be obeyed.
 These rules include: Explain the rules when giving a coin.
 You must carry your coins at all times.
 Do not ever give someone else a coin in response to a challenge.
 There are no exceptions to the rules.
 And, last but not least, you are responsible for replacing a lost coin as soon as possible.
 The Airman's coin is a great honor and a great responsibility.
 Those who abide by their rules understand the importance and privilege of receiving a coin.